<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://stsfutures.com/img/combine-reset-attempt-months-2026-07.svg</image:loc>

-<image:caption>Bar chart of the median whole months one $50k combine attempt lasts, by contract size, on the live 15-year NQ book.
-One micro runs a median 6 months per attempt, two micros run 4 months, three micros run 5 months.
-An arrow marks that stepping from one micro to two micros cuts 2 fee-months off every failed try.
-Since TopStep bills by the whole month, a shorter attempt dodges a fee, which is why two micros costs less despite passing half as often.
+<image:caption>Bar chart of the median whole months of fees it takes to get funded on the $50k combine, counting every attempt, by contract size, on the live 15-year NQ book.
+One micro bills a median 6 fee-months, two micros 4, three micros 5.
+An arrow marks that stepping from one micro to two micros cuts 2 fee-months off the whole journey.
+Since TopStep bills by the whole month, shorter failed attempts dodge fees, which is why two micros costs less despite passing half as often.
 Trade-shuffle Monte-Carlo, TopStep standard path, rules 2026-07-03, hypothetical.</image:caption>

 </image:image>